-For the purpose of NIH policies, an NIH-defined Phase III clinical trial (link is to an external PDF) (PDF, 251KB) is:
+For the purpose of NIH policies, an NIH-defined Phase III clinical trial is:

 A broadly based prospective Phase III clinical investigation, usually involving several hundred or more human subjects, for the purpose of evaluating an experimental intervention in comparison with a standard or control intervention or comparing two or more existing treatments.
 Often the aim of such investigation is to provide evidence leading to a scientific basis for consideration of a change in health policy or standard of care.
 The definition includes pharmacologic, nonpharmacologic, and behavioral interventions given for disease prevention, prophylaxis, diagnosis, or therapy.
 Community trials and other population-based intervention trials are also included.